KatharineME/FASTQ.jl/README.md

 pip install multiqc
 ```

-#### 2.Unzip programs in Fastq.jl/tool/ and link their exectuables to your usr/local/bin/
+#### 2.Unzip programs in Fastq.jl/tool/ and link their exectuables to usr/local/bin/

 IF programs in `tool/` fail, do this to install fastp, minimap2, and STAR.